emhill/117-S15/src/morea/05.flow/pwod4.md

     * **Below 60**: “Don’t forget your sweater”
     * **Below freezing**: “Brrr, you need a coat!”

 Only one phrase should be displayed to the user for any given temperature input.
+Make sure to test your program with multiple temperatures.

 ## absolute_value.py